flancian/garden/Open Letter to Google.md

 The Agora puts the user first -- at least some users :) It is currently relatively user unfriendly, but this is because it's a work in progress.

-The Agora is a minimum viable governance platform: a space for debate and decision making based on individual exploration.
+The Agora, being a [[commons]], contains a minimum viable governance platform: a space for debate and decision making based on individual exploration.